syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/getting-started-with-standalone.md

 ---
 layout: post
-title: Getting started with ##Platform_Name## Pdfviewer control | Syncfusion
+title: Getting started with ##Platform_Name## PDF Viewer control | Syncfusion
-description:  Checkout and learn about Getting started with ##Platform_Name## Pdfviewer control of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about Getting started with ##Platform_Name## PDF Viewer control of Syncfusion Essential JS 2 and more details.
 platform: ej2-javascript
-control: Getting started
+control: PDF Viewer
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started in ##Platform_Name## Pdfviewer control
+# Getting started in ##Platform_Name## PDF Viewer control

 This section explains the steps to create a simple TypeScript PDF Viewer within your application and demonstrate its basic usage.